Join us in New Orleans this October as NPN’s in-person conference returns!

 New Tools for New Terrain: Supporting Artists at the Intersections

-Headshots of Cézanne Charles, Rachel Knox, Jes Allie, Judilee Reed, and Ama Rogan.
+Headshots of Cézanne Charles, Jes Allie, Judilee Reed, and Ama Rogan.

 Artists, culture bearers, and creative practitioners who exist at the intersection of social transformation require new infrastructure capable of supporting their work, particularly when they are operating within systems designed to exclude them.
 This session draws on “Looking Back to Move Forward,” a participatory action research study of BIPOC artists and culture bearers in Detroit, Memphis, and New Orleans that identifies promising support practices for artists, organizations, and funders.
 The discussion is moderated by Cézanne Charles, one of the authors and researchers of the study and a practicing artist making work at the intersection of technology, society, and equitable futures.